Skip to main content

 If you receive a letter closing one portion of your claim (contents, dwelling, ALE), treat it as starting a separate clock for that portion.
 Do not assume that because the overall claim is still open, every piece of it is still tolled.
 An insurer that is sophisticated about limitations will use partial closures strategically.
 Discuss any partial closure letter with your attorney or Public Adjuster immediately.

-California law gives unrepresented policyholders a powerful tool: you can ask the insurance company how much time you have left on your statute of limitations, and they are required to answer.
+California law gives unrepresented policyholders a useful tool: you can ask the insurance company how much time you have left on your statute of limitations, and they are required to answer.

 Here is the critical detail: this subsection does not apply to a claimant represented by counsel on the claim matter.
 If you have an attorney, the insurer has no regulatory obligation to tell you when your time is running out.
 The regulation assumes that your attorney is tracking the deadline.